-Ladies and gentlemen,
+Hi,

 We have created the attached items in our catalogue: [ITEMS LISTED]

-Please download image data on these products on seller Central as soon as possible and observe the guidelines for the Amazon standard of product images.
+Please download the images relating to these products on Seller Central at your earliest convenience and observe the guidelines for the Amazon standard of product images.

-For additional content, such as videos, PDFs, or product descriptions, you can find detailed information in the resource center of Seller Central.
+For additional content, such as videos, PDFs, or product descriptions, you can find detailed information within the resource centre of Seller Central.

-To transmit these files, and any other questions please use the function 'Contact us' at Seller Central and select a category to fit to your request.
-If you purchased a premium catalog service or strategic vendor service, you may contact your assigned service contact.
+To submit these files, and any other questions please use the 'Contact Us' section at Seller Central and select a category which relates to your request.
+If you purchased a premium catalogue service or strategic vendor service, please contact your assigned service contact.

-Please take into account that the products without images do not sell.
+Also, please take into account that products without images do not sell.

-If your items at the point of delivery have no images, we will shoot these in our Photo Studio and charge you the costs.
-Bulky items/complex to build articles without images are not photographed by us, but immediately returned to you.
+If your items have no images at the point of delivery, we will arrange for photographs to be taken in our photo studio and charge you for the costs.
+Bulky/hard to build items without images are unfortunately not photographed by us, but instead are immediately returned to you.

+Please let me know if you have any further questions about this.

 Have a good day,

+David

 Seller Central

 2. For this task, please list any questions you would ask a Subject Matter Expert on a new feature in order to scope the creation of customer (seller) communications.
 This new features plans to allow sellers the capability to upload new products in bulk instead of just one at a time.

+Is there a charge for this service?

+How will this new feature help customers?

+Does the customer need to download a template or is it available through their web browser?

+Are there any prerequisites? i.e Fulfilment by Amazon registration

+How does the seller go about uploading the products?
+Is it through a new feature on the Listing Loader template?

+Are there any system requirements the seller needs to be aware of? i.e Microsoft Excel, etc..

+What is the technical aspect of this service?
+Is it through use of an API and is this difficult?

+How in a short step-by-step format do you see the customer using this service?

+What feed formats are available for upload? i.e Java or HTML

+Is there anything I haven’t covered that you feel should be included in an email to customers?

 3. Now write a short (no more than 200 words) email to sellers alerting them that this new feature has just launched.

+Hi,

+We are always looking at ways to increase your selling success on Amazon and that is why we have created a new feature which allows you to upload new products in bulk instead of one at a time.

+This new free service offers an increase in sales efficiency whilst reducing the time spent listing items for sale.

+You can begin using the new service in the Listings Loader section of Seller Central.
+First download a product loader template from Templates.
+This will open in Microsoft Excel and contains a worksheet where you can provide your product data.
+Once completed, check again for errors before pressing Validate and then Submit.

+This new feature is available to all Amazon sellers, however for those registered with Fulfilment By Amazon (FBA), listing can be integrated with existing workflows so that selling with Amazon fits seamlessly with sellers’ current business practices.

+Please let me know if you have any further questions about using this new feature.

+Have a good day,

+David

 4. Bonus question: Please make adjustments to the following announcement to make it appropriate for a US audience.
 Use Track Changes to show your edits and comments/questions.

-Dear Seller,
+Hi,